sovware/directorist/README.md

 ## Contributing to Directorist
 You are welcome to contribute to the code, for more information please check our [Development Guidelines](https://github.com/sovware/directorist/wiki/Development-Guidelines)

-If you have a patch or have stumbled upon an issue with WooCommerce core, you can contribute this back to the code.
-Please read our [contributor guidelines](https://github.com/woocommerce/woocommerce/blob/trunk/.github/CONTRIBUTING.md) for more information how you can do this.